YonoArc supports different types of blocks:

 - Description explains the property.

-- Supports live updates allows this property to be updated while the pipeline is already running.
+- [YonoArc APIs] Supports live updates allows this property to be updated while the block is already running.
+Properties of type Button, by definition, supports live updates because they are only used while the block is running.

 - [Custom Blocks] Git Repositories of Messages is the list of URLs and versions for the Git repositories of the messages needed by the block.
 Do not keep any unnecessary repositories in the list in order to avoid long launch delays.

-- [YonoArc APIs] Execution Mode defines how incoming messages are delivered to the block.
+- [YonoArc APIs] Execution Mode defines how incoming messages are delivered to the block via YonoArc APIs.

 - Async: Whenever a new message arrives at any of the input ports, the message is delivered to the block.